silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 ```

 [notice]
-When inside template tags variables should have a `$` prefix, and literals should have quotes.
+You can technically omit the `$` prefix for variables inside template tags, but this is a legacy behaviour and can result in unexpected behaviour.
+Variables should have a `$` prefix, and string literals should have quotes.
 [/notice]

 Conditionals can also provide the `else` case.